Bijaye/vti/README.md

 the current list of supported options are:
 - retrieve report for a hash (md5/sha1/sha256)
-- force re-scan of url
+- initiate scan of url
 - retrieve url scan report
 - force rescan of hash
 - retreive ip report